metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `all_tenants` (Boolean) Whether the service discovery should list all instances for all projects.It is only relevant for the 'instance' role and usually requires admin permissions.
+- `all_tenants` (Boolean) Whether the service discovery should list all instances for all projects.
+It is only relevant for the 'instance' role and usually requires admin permissions.
 - `application_credential_id` (String) ApplicationCredentialID
-- `application_credential_name` (String) The ApplicationCredentialID or ApplicationCredentialName fields arerequired if using an application credential to authenticate.
-Some providersallow you to create an application credential to authenticate rather than apassword.
+- `application_credential_name` (String) The ApplicationCredentialID or ApplicationCredentialName fields are required if using an application credential to authenticate.
+Some providers allow you to create an application credential to authenticate rather than a password.
-- `application_credential_secret` (Attributes) The applicationCredentialSecret field is required if using an applicationcredential to authenticate. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs--application_credential_secret))
+- `application_credential_secret` (Attributes) The applicationCredentialSecret field is required if using an application credential to authenticate. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs--application_credential_secret))
 - `availability` (String) Availability of the endpoint to connect to.
 - `domain_id` (String) DomainID
-- `domain_name` (String) At most one of domainId and domainName must be provided if using usernamewith Identity V3.
+- `domain_name` (String) At most one of domainId and domainName must be provided if using username with Identity V3.
 Otherwise, either are optional.
-- `identity_endpoint` (String) IdentityEndpoint specifies the HTTP endpoint that is required to work withthe Identity API of the appropriate version.
+- `identity_endpoint` (String) IdentityEndpoint specifies the HTTP endpoint that is required to work with the Identity API of the appropriate version.
 - `password` (Attributes) Password for the Identity V2 and V3 APIs.
-Consult with your provider'scontrol panel to discover your account's preferred method of authentication. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs--password))
+Consult with your provider's control panel to discover your account's preferred method of authentication. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs--password))
 - `port` (Number) The port to scrape metrics from.
-If using the public IP address, this mustinstead be specified in the relabeling rule.
+If using the public IP address, this must instead be specified in the relabeling rule.
 - `project_id` (String) ProjectID
-- `project_name` (String) The ProjectId and ProjectName fields are optional for the Identity V2 API.Some providers allow you to specify a ProjectName instead of the ProjectId.Some require both.
-Your provider's authentication policies will determinehow these fields influence authentication.
+- `project_name` (String) The ProjectId and ProjectName fields are optional for the Identity V2 API.
+Some providers allow you to specify a ProjectName instead of the ProjectId.
+Some require both.
+Your provider's authentication policies will determine how these fields influence authentication.
 - `refresh_interval` (String) Refresh interval to re-read the instance list.
 - `tls_config` (Attributes) TLS configuration applying to the target HTTP endpoint. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs--tls_config))
 - `userid` (String) UserID
 - `username` (String) Username is required if using Identity V2 API.
-Consult with your provider'scontrol panel to discover your account's username.In Identity V3, either userid or a combination of usernameand domainId or domainName are needed
+Consult with your provider's control panel to discover your account's username.
+In Identity V3, either userid or a combination of username and domainId or domainName are needed

 <a id="nestedatt--spec--openstack_sd_configs--application_credential_secret"></a>
 ### Nested Schema for `spec.openstack_sd_configs.application_credential_secret`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined